-Installing Additional Memory
+Installing Memory

-Your iMac has two memory slots.
-One is filled with at least a 1 GB memory module.
-You can add a memory module to the empty slot or remove the memory module in the filled slot to replace the installed memory.
-You can add 1 GB or 2 GB memory modules for a maximum of 4 GB of memory.
+Your iMac has two memory slots, each filled with at least a 1 GB memory module.
+You can replace the memory module in either slot with 2 GB or 4 GB memory modules for up to 8 GB of memory.